wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/preface.md

 # Preface

+**Node.js is a JavaScript runtime built on the V8 JavaScript engine.**

 Today, NodeJS is a common technology of choice for building applications of all sizes.
 Many large enterprises use NodeJS in `production`, including like of `Netflix`, `PayPal`, `IBM`, and even `NASA`.
 NodeJS was moved under the OpenJS Foundation (formerly the NodeJS Foundation).

 NodeJS created in 2009, it wrapped Google Chrome's JavaScript Engine,V8, to enable JavaScript to be run outside the browser.
 NodeJS brought JavaScript to the server and vas built following a `single-threaded` `event loop` architecture, which enables it to effectively handle input/output and concurrent operation.